sci-42ver/SICP_SDF/sicp_exercise.md

 - [ ] 2.18
   - concatenate the `last-pair` recursively.
   - repo same as wiki jz's.
+  - CS61A lab same as my last comment.
+    - kw
+      > However, + is commutative; it doesn't matter whether you add a series front-to-back or back-to-front.
+Cons is NOT commutative, and the pair-diagram representation of a list is NOT left-right symmetric.
+    - > the first invocation adds the first term to the result and then does the second invocation. while recursive will do that in the most inner block by adding *the last term*.
+Then I read
+      > it keeps doing recursive invocations, keeping pending the addition of the partial result into the larger result.
+      - See the trace.
+    - > but this will be really slow, O(n^2).
+      This is also said in "6.001_fall_2007_recitation/r07sol".
+    - DAV -> data abstraction violation.
 - [x] 2.19
   - `car`, `cdr`, `null?`
   - wiki